 Paths to Reconciliation

-This website features an interactive map that charts the residential schools not recognized by the federal government’s Indian Residential Schools Settlement Agreement because they had been run by the provinces or other organizations.
+This website features an interactive map that charts the residential schools not recognized by the federal government’s Indian Residential Schools Settlement Agreement as well as unmarked burial sites associated with residential schools.
 It includes links to a series of firsthand accounts and related original-source materials from survivors and family members of survivors of these schools.
 Paths to Reconciliation also includes a documentary film, a feature story in Canadian Geographic, a poster map, educational resources and more.